 From culture transformation to culture impact

-Just like with any personal resolution – to lose weight or learn a new skill, for example – the hardest part is getting started.
-The same is true for culture change.
+Just like with any personal resolution, the hardest part is getting started.
 Don’t wait until you have a grand plan in place to act.
 The following are three steps you can take today to create a stand-out nonprofit culture.

 As you think about these first steps to influence your organization’s culture, could you use some extra guidance, a trusted partner, or simply a jump start?
 Brighter Strategies is here to help.
 Contact us today to learn more.